 How Do You Recruit Great Talent?
 You Create It.

-By offering flextime and telecommuting options, Timberland supports a healthy work-life balance for its employees.
+By offering flextime and telecommuting options, Timberland supports a healthy work-life balance.
 Additional benefits such as on-site child-care, dry-cleaning, and chiropractic services send a clear message that the company believes in the holistic well being of its workforce.
 If you want to recruit top talent, you need to consider your entire benefits package, not just salary requirements.

 REI emphasizes the importance of aligning core values to attract and retain employees who will thrive.
 By hiring candidates whose beliefs align with the company’s purpose, REI employs a workforce that best contributes to the company and the culture.

-- Start with targeted approaches- link to solve business challenges + problems
+5. Start with targeted approaches to solve business challenges + problems

-Instead of looking at wholesale organizational change as the first step, Burton Snowboards suggest looking for immediate business challenges that need to be solved.
+Instead of looking at large, organizational change as the first step, Burton Snowboards suggests tackling immediate business challenges first.
 For example, if your company needs to better understand the technology needs of its female consumers, strive to recruit women engineers and product designers.